hb9kns/cronwatch/README.md

 # cronwatch script

-_also see source code and help by running script without arguments_
+_also see source code and usage info (by running script without arguments)_

 ## `croncrowd.sh`